 - Alcohol (beer, liquor or wine all work)

 - Time and patience: ferments take time, but no more than a couple weeks for the longest ones.

 Some of the most used inputs in KNF and TNF are the fermented plant juice, the liquid herb hormone, fermented brown rice water, LAB and FAA, depending on local factors and soil status.
 Liquid ferments reintroduce local compounds from plants and substances in the garden that are fermented and then put back into the soil it came from.

-This is what KNF is known for.
+This is what Korean Natural Farming is known for.
 By feeding soil its own local compounds in a bioavailable form, the soil’s pH levels adjust themselves to where they should be, and it also helps unlock and promote the uptake of nutrients in the soil by the plants.

 List Of KNF Organic Liquid Fertilizers